Muhammedkerek/YelpCamp/README.md

 # YelpCamp
-Node.js app for creating campground using Express.js
+Node.js app for creating campgrounds using Express.js